 The Fourteenth Court of Appeals recently held that injuries independent from underpaid policy benefits are not required under the Insurance Code when the policyholder also establishes a breach of contract.
-Why are insurance companies not happy with the decision?
-Insurance companies typically argue that in the absence of an independent injury, judgment cannot be rendered under Chapter 541 for amounts owed under the policy.
+Why are insurance companies or corporate defendants not happy with the decision? insurance companies or corporate defendants typically argue that in the absence of an independent injury, judgment cannot be rendered under Chapter 541 for amounts owed under the policy.
 Why is this decision important for policyholders?
 Policyholders subject to this jurisdiction can potentially receive three times the amount of insurance proceeds wrongfully denied or underpaid under Chapter 541 without having any separate or independent injuries.

 Chapter 541 of the Texas Insurance Code was created to prohibit the frequent unfair or deceptive acts or practices that occur in the business of insurance.
 Under Chapter 541, a policyholder can bring a private cause of action for actual damages against an insurance company for violating any of the statute's unfair practices or acts.
 Once actual damages are established, an insured is entitled to recover up to three times the actual damages if an insurance company knowingly violates Chapter 541.